Learning When to Plan: Efficiently Allocating Test-Time Compute for LLM Agents: A Conceptual Framework for Dynamic Planning with LLM Agents

 Specifically, at each timestep $t$, the agent receives an observation $o_t$, described in natural language, and maintains an internal context $c_t=(o_t, history)$ which includes the current observation, a history of previous observations and actions, and any existing plan $p_{t-1}$.
 Formally, the agent's behaviour is decomposed into a decision policy $\phi_\theta$, a planning policy $\psi_\theta$, and an acting policy $\pi_\theta$:

-Importantly, these three policies are not separate architectural components but rather a conceptual decomposition of the unified output from a single, monolithic LLM (Figure \ref{diagram}).
+Importantly, these three policies are not separate architectural components but rather a conceptual decomposition of the unified output from a single, monolithic LLM, no additional gating policies are added (Figure \ref{diagram}).
 The decision policy $\phi_\theta$ corresponds to the decision $d_t \in \{0,1\}$, where $d_t=1$ signifies that a new plan $p_t$ will be generated by the planning policy $\psi_\theta$.
 If $d_t=0$, the agent continues with the existing plan $p_{t-1}$.
 Thus the plan selection mechanism is:

 Finally, the acting policy $\pi_\theta$ generates action $a_t$ based on $c_t$ and $p_t$.